StrawChannel95/apocalyptic-wonderland.github.io/README.md

 - A robust assortment of utilities, frameworks, fixes, and quality of life improvements.
 - Carefully crafted settings for every single mod inclusion.
 - Significant modernizations of the UI, HUD, and Pip-Boy.
-- Many new functionalities seamlessly integrated into the gameplay experience, with clear notation of these functions and their associated hotkeys.
+- Many new functionalities are seamlessly integrated into the gameplay experience, with clear notation of these functions and their associated hotkeys.
 - Large-scale, immersive overhauls and expansions of most locations.
 - Comprehensive, hardcore rebalancing of all gameplay aspects (including combat, physics, NPC AI, weapons, armor, aid, healing, consumables, and more), with an emphasis on greatly enhancing difficulty and cohesion.
-- Ample new items, armors, perks, quests, enemies, and creatures, all intended to further expand the authentic Fallout experience.
+- Ample new items, armor, perks, quests, enemies, and creatures, all intended to further expand the authentic Fallout experience.
 - Substantial object mesh, navmesh, collision marker, room bound, texture, and LOD optimizations with the goal of improved performance and an enhanced combat experience.
 - Extensive, full-game retexturing and reimagining of both Wastelands.
 - Dramatically overhauled lighting to improve the ambiance of both Wastelands.